DolphinDatabase/Cloud-In/Sprints/SPRINT2.md

 ## Sprint 2

 <p align="justify">
-O objetivo dessa sprint foi entregar a transferência automática entre duas pastas nos drives, a cliente deve se autenticar e selecionar as pastas em questão, o servidor irá identificar se existem arquivos na pasta de origem e irá transferir para a pasta de destino, após esse evento todos os arquivos na pasta de origem serão deletadas.
+The objective of this sprint was to deliver an automatic download between two folders in the drives, a client must authenticate and select the folders in question, the server will identify if there are files in the source folder and will transfer to the destination folder, after this event all files in the source folder will be deleted.

 ## Story Cards
 <p align="center">
   <img src="https://user-images.githubusercontent.com/58821700/233749199-18b9f298-937e-4441-8225-5b1795402155.gif"/>
 </p>

-## Funcionalidades desenvolvidas
+## Developed Features

+- [X] Save credentials for automatic transaction
-- [X] Pesquisa recorrente em diretórios do drive
+- [X] Recurring drive search
+- [X] Automatic transfer
+- [X] Collection of size and time metadata on transfer
-- [X] Transferência automática de arquivos
+- [X] Automatic transfer response to frontend
-- [X] Remoção dos arquivos transferidos do diretório de origem
-- [X] Stream do status da transferência
+- [X] Standardization of routes
-- [X] Tela de seleção de diretórios
+- [X] Unit and Integration tests
-- [X] Coleta de dados das transações automáticas

-## Demonstração
+## Demonstration

-Para acessar o vídeo[^1] de demonstração da aplicação em uso, clique [aqui](https://youtu.be/_HoWpwWmqIo):
+To access the video demonstration[^1], click [here](https://youtu.be/_HoWpwWmqIo):

 [<img src="https://user-images.githubusercontent.com/74321890/228991716-687c07f9-3b6a-4cea-b855-677b51b2b20a.svg" width="60%" height="60%">](https://youtu.be/_HoWpwWmqIo "Cloud-in vídeo Demonstração")

-## Integrantes
+## Members

  - Betriz Medeiros (PO)
  - Pedro Motta (SM)